Human Molecular Genomics

 Structural variants in congenital malformations and their influence on the 3D architecture of the genome

-Deletions, duplications and inversions can alter the cis-regulatory 3D architecture of the non-coding genome by altering the positions of TADs and boundaries, leading to misregulation of genes and malformations.
-We have previously shown that these position effects of non-coding DNA with up to 56% are an important mutation mechanism in congenital limb malformations.
-Using whole genome sequencing we are investigate further clinical cohorts including brain malformations and patients with developmental delay on non-coding variants.
+Deletions, duplications and inversions can alter the cis-regulatory 3D architecture of the non-coding genome by altering the positions of TADs and boundaries, leading to misregulation of genes and congenital malformation.
+We have previously shown that these position effects of non-coding DNA with up to 56% are an important mutational mechanism in congenital limb malformations.
+Using whole genome sequencing, we are investigating further clinical cohorts including brain malformations and patients with developmental delay on non-coding variants.
 Functional follow up studies are performed in mouse models.

 High throughput analysis methods for the evaluation of non-coding variants from whole genome sequencing data